 Assists with reporting of methods, data, and results.

-Bachelor’s degree in computer science, bioinformatics, biostatistics, or related field plus 2 years of experience; OR master’s degree in computer science, bioinformatics, biostatistics, or related field; OR combined education and experience of 7 years.
+Bachelor’s degree in computer science, bioinformatics, biostatistics, or related field plus two years of experience; OR a master’s degree in computer science, bioinformatics, biostatistics, or a related field; OR combined education and experience of seven years.

 Analytical, reasoning, and problem-solving skills.

 Ability to analyze and interpret large complex data sets, such as genome sequencing, microarray gene expression studies, human genetic studies, and model organism studies, and to communicate data in a clear, concise manner.